Mego/Yahtzee/README.md

 # Yahtzee
-Yahtzee King of the Hill controller implementation
+Yahtzee King of the Hill controller implementation for [this challenge on PPCG.SE](http://codegolf.stackexchange.com/q/96559/45941).